| Poland

 Interred in the cemetery: Dyonizy's father, Dyonizy's mother,

-Dyonizy's brother Trofem, Dyonizy's sister Irena and her
+Dyonizy's brother Trofem, Dyonizy's sister Irena and her husband,

 and Dyonizy's wife's father.